PetTravel.com

 pet microchip

-Your pet must first be microchipped with an ISO 11784 pet microchip that is a 15 digit and non-encrypted.
+To import a dog or cat to the United Arab Emirates, your pet must first be identified with an ISO 11784 pet microchip that is a 15 digit and non-encrypted.
 If your pet's microchip is not ISO 11784 compliant, you can bring your own microchip scanner.

 Vaccinations